 The mechanisms business has yet to find its first application were significantly increased value has been shown.
 There are plans to build a Generative Mechanism Design solution as well as a 3D, six-axis version.
 The advanced versions will likely provide the value needed for broader appeal.

-Tom has both a bachelor’s and master’s degree in mechanical engineering from MIT.
+Tom has both a bachelor’s and a master’s degree in mechanical engineering from MIT.
 For his master’s thesis, Tom solved a major industrial problem by advancing the state of the art for computational fluid dynamics.
 Since then Tom has worked in Silicon Valley as an engineer, project manager, product manager, and salesperson.
-He has been top salesperson in a few times in his career and enjoys solving his customer’s problems.
+He has been the top salesperson a few times in his career and enjoys solving his customer’s problems.